-Even though I used seedless cucumbers, I still scrapped out the middles.
-I didn’t want the watery bits.
+Even though I used seedless cucumbers, I still scraped out the middles.
+I didn't want the watery bits.

-By the way, I’m loving these rye crisps from FINN Crisp for this dip.
-Lighter than crackers, crisply like chips.
-But not chips.
-I love that.
-Finally, something other than corn chips.
-Plus, I think the bold rye flavour goes well with this salad.
+By the way, I'm loving these rye crisps from FINN Crisp with this dip.
+Finally found something other than corn chips.
+Plus, I think the bold rye flavor goes well with this salad.

 Here is how you make it...